a-kramer/mcmc_clib/README.md

 cvodes for initial value problem integration with (forward) sensitiviy analysis.

+## Target Users

+Researchers in the natural sciences studying ordinary differential equation models.
+This software can be used to obtain a parameter sample for the model.

+We have been specifically motivated by examples in systems biology.
+But, the sampler is not specific to biological models.

 ## Models

 Systems biology models are often quite large, so handling